 May your days be filled with cool waters, bright trout and good friends

 Open by Appointment or Chance - Call or text 413-230-1262

-Beautiful wood canoes, Badger Paddles and other accessories listed on the Wooden Canoe page.
+Beautiful wooden canoes, Badger Paddles and other accessories listed on the Wooden Canoe page.

 Frost River traditional waxed canvas packs - American made, exceptional quality.

 Bird and Fish Decoys by Top Contemporary Decoy Artists